 And if you collect a few simple pieces, you can create a bunch of different looks using faux flowers and greens!

 Wait until you see how quick and easy it is to go from one season to the next.

 If you prefer to work with fresh flowers, be sure to check out my design ideas with tips for designing arrangements at the bottom of this post.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 What You Need to Create Simple Dining Table Centerpiece Ideas

-While I love centerpieces with live florals and greens, this post focuses on faux centerpieces because they are just as beautiful and will last for the season with no additional work.
+While I love centerpieces with fresh flowers and greens, this post focuses on faux centerpieces because they are just as beautiful and will last for the season with no additional work.

 It’s the ‘set and forget’ approach to centerpiece design for the kitchen or dining table.

 While shopping, I always ask myself this question:

 Do these faux flowers and plants real and authentic?